2020–21 Howard Bison men's basketball team

 The 2020–21 Howard Bison men's basketball team represented Howard University in the 2020–21 NCAA Division I men's basketball season.
-The Bison, led by second-year head coach Kenny Blakeney, played their home games at Burr Gymnasium in Washington, D.C. as members of the Mid-Eastern Athletic Conference.
+The Bison, led by second-year head coach Kenny Blakeney, played their home games at Burr Gymnasium in Washington, D.C. as members of the Mid-Eastern Athletic Conference (MEAC).
 With the creation of divisions to cut down on travel due to the COVID-19 pandemic, they will play in the Northern Division.
-They finished the season 1–4, 0–0 in MEAC play before suspending their season on February 9, 2021 due to an abundance of positive cases amongst their players amid the COVID-19 pandemic.
+They finished the season 1–4, 0–0 in MEAC play, before suspending their season on February 9, 2021, due to an abundance of positive cases amongst their players amid the COVID-19 pandemic.

 Previous season

-The Bison finished the 2019–20 season 4–29, 1–15 in MEAC play to finish in last place.
+The Bison finished the 2019–20 season 4–29, 1–15 in MEAC play, to finish in last place.
 They defeated South Carolina State in the first round of the MEAC tournament, before losing to North Carolina A&T in the quarterfinals.